GLOBAL MARKETS-World stocks take fresh dip as COVID infection rate weighs

 "With complacency going fast, this dip could end up offering another good entry point, but a lot depends on the election outcome and timing of the results."

+While Brent crude enjoyed something of a bounce approaching midday in London - up 0.5% and broadly in line with its U.S. peer - it still remains down sharply on the week, facing losses of nearly 10%.

+That in turn led to a broad sell-off of commodity linked currencies including the Russian rouble, Norwegian crown and Canadian dollar, which was facing its worst week since April.

-The weak sentiment dragging Europe lower came despite the previous day's pledge for more help from the European Central Bank when it next meets in December to help counter the potential economic hit from the pandemic.
+The weak sentiment dragging Europe lower came despite a strong showing in euro zone quarterly GDP figures - up 12.7% -, one day after the European Central Bank pledged more help for the economy when it next meets in December to help counter the potential economic hit from the pandemic.

+Societe Generale FX analyst Kit Juckes said that given the recent imposition of a fresh lock-down in France, the positive growth data there - an 18.2% quarter-on-quarter jump - was not enough to outweigh the virus concerns.

 This week has seen global coronavirus cases rose by over 500,000 for the first time, with France and Germany prepping fresh lockdowns.